wsor4035/dev.luanti.org/content/for-creators/models/using-blockbench.md

 ### glTF

+{{< notice warning >}}
+Blockbench versions prior to 4.7.0 suffer from [a bug](https://github.com/JannisX11/blockbench/issues/1743) which flips texture coordinates along the Y axis when exporting glTF models.
+Using a recent Blockbench version is **strongly recommended**.
+(Alternatively you can also fix the UV coordinates in Blender, or flip the textures as a workaround.)
+{{< /notice >}}

 Luanti expects `gltf` files to use a node size of 10, which requires Blockbench to scale down its internal model by a factor of `1.6 = 16 / 10`.